 The TreelistEx field provides the same functionality as the Treelist field, but only displays the selected items until the user elects to edit the list, which opens a new browser window.
-The Content Editor http://sdn.sitecore.net/Reference/Sitecore%206/Presentation%20Component%20Reference.aspx.
+The Content Editor loads TreelistEx fields more quickly than Treelist fields.